 A problem appliances had in the past was that no guidelines outlined efficient energy use.
 This means old appliances use too much energy and drive up energy bills.

 That’s no longer the case today with the Energy Star certification.
 If an appliance has this certification, you can be sure it uses energy efficiently.
 Check for the Energy Star logo for any new appliance to ensure you buy an energy-efficient product.
+You could also check out peco electricity rates to find out how much you can actually save on your monthly energy bill.

 4. Look for Drafts